-Google PhD Fellowship Program in Japan, South Korea, Hong Kong and Mainland China
+Google PhD Fellowship Program in Japan, Korea, mainland China and Hong Kong

 Nurturing and maintaining strong relations with the academic community is a top priority at Google.
-The Google PhD Student Fellowship Program was created to recognize outstanding graduate students doing exceptional work in computer science, related disciplines, or promising research areas.
-The program will award up to 6 fellowships in Japan, South Korea, Hong Kong and mainland China in 2018 from among the following:
+The Google PhD Student Fellowship Program was created to recognize outstanding graduate students doing exceptional work in computer science and related research areas.
+The program will award up to 6 fellowships in Japan, Korea, mainland China and Hong Kong in 2019.

 Google will award one-year fellowship consisting of:

 - US$10K: to cover stipend and other research related activities, travel expense including overseas travel.
 (Please be noted that monetary awards differ by regions)